“ The United States was founded by the brightest people in the country – we haven’t seen them since.” – Gore Vidal

 “The thing to remember is that the dumbing down is the project, religion is just one of many tools used to further the cause.
 There is a parallel attack going on against public education and another one against real hard news which is being replaced by infotainment and outright propaganda (Fox News).
 It’s no coincidence that the Fox audience is made up largely of fundies.” – David Tingley

 Whether it’s the conservative Fox News network or any of the major commercial television networks, they all have dirty hands in bringing down the IQ’s of the American public by catering to the lowest common denominator.
-The networks ability to reach so many people gives them tremendous power.
+The network’s ability to reach so many people gives them tremendous power.
 In a perfect world the television networks would move the public past trivial pursuits such as reality based shows and the like.
 It is clear the public wants to be entertained, but a reasonable balance is in order.
 For this to happen we need a concerted effort by the networks, ad agencies and sponsors.
 In 1958 the journalist Edward R. Morrow gave a speech where he challenged the television industry to do just that; http://youtu.be/NbAb7Ek8z5Y.
 In his speech he bemoans the fact that the television industry is a ready partner in distracting us from the realities of life, the serious issues that effect us all.
-Sadly that speech could be given today and be just as relevant.

 In the speech Mr. Morrow tells us about how we Americans are good at insulating ourselves from unpleasant information.
 By doing this we rob ourselves from helping to find solutions to our problems.
 Instead we gravitate to trivial concerns that bring immediate gratification.
 We know we are in trouble when a majority of our citizens can’t name one Supreme Court justice, can’t name one of their state Senators or can’t find the country of Iraq on a Map.

 Today it is possible for everyone to know much more about the world, no matter what their age or status in life because of technology.
-Our goal should be to harness that technology on a personal basis to help us all prosper and learn.
+Our goal should be to harness that technology on a personal basis to help us all prosper.

 In his 2005 commencement speech at Kenyon College, the late writer, David Foster Wallace made an astute observation; “Twenty years after my own graduation, I have come gradually to understand that the liberal-arts cliche about “teaching you how to think” is actually shorthand for a much deeper, more serious idea: “Learning how to think” really means learning how to exercise some control over how and what you think.
 It means being conscious and aware enough to choose what you pay attention to and to choose how you construct meaning from experience.”